R3DRUN3/sploitcraft/README.md

 # SploitCraft
-🏴‍☠️ Hacking Demos and Proof-of-Concepts 🥷
+🏴‍☠️ Hacking and Offensive Security Demos/Proof-of-Concepts 🥷

 ## 📚 About